alphagov/govuk-dependencies/README.md

 # govuk-dependencies

+A tool for:
-A tool for viewing all of the outstanding open pull requests made by Dependabot to GOV.UK repos, as well as for sending slack messages to GDS Teams to remind them of what PRs Dependabot has open against their applications in order to prevent a large backlog of PRs.
+- Viewing all of the outstanding open pull requests made by Dependabot to GOV.UK repos
+- Sending Slack messages to GDS Teams reminding them of open Dependabot PRs for their applications
+- Viewing security alerts for old gems found in Gemfile.lock

 ## Screenshots